 - List original lease term, attach a copy – At a minimum, include the beginning and end dates of the original lease.
 Use mm/dd/yyyy for dates.
 Attach a copy of the lease to the sublease agreement.

 - List the sublease terms – Include the beginning and end dates of occupation by the subtenant in mm/dd/yyyy format, the street address, city, and state of the subleased property.

-- Include additional information – If the subtenant has the use of the whole property, state this explicitly.
-If they have access to a bedroom and shared common areas, list these separately with any rules pertaining to storage space, furniture, parking instructions, and details on pets and other restrictions.
+- Include additional information – If the subtenant uses the whole property, state this explicitly.
+If they have access to a bedroom and shared common areas, list these separately with rules about storage space, furniture, parking instructions, and details on pets and other restrictions.

-- Calculate the rent – State the total rent for the sublease term as well as the rent due each month.
+- Calculate the rent – State the total rent for the sublease term and the rent due each month.
 This is the amount the subletter is responsible for.

-- Sign the sublease agreement – In order to become a legal document, the sublease must be signed by the original tenant and the subtenant.
+- Sign the sublease agreement – To become a legal document, the sublease must be signed by the original tenant and the subtenant.
 Include the date signed and the printed names of all parties.

 West Virginia Sublease Laws

-The West Virginia Landlord-Tenant Code doesn’t include any mention of subletting real property.
+The West Virginia Landlord-Tenant Code doesn’t mention subletting real property.
 This means the original tenant is responsible for the original lease terms.
-Get written approval from the owner or property manager prior to signing a sublease agreement with a subtenant.
+Get written approval from the owner or property manager before signing a sublease agreement with a subtenant.
 This is the best way to protect your interest and maintain goodwill with your landlord.

 Additionally, a sublessor must honor the terms of the sublease agreement (as well as the original lease) and follow all West Virginia laws regarding the eviction process, security deposits, and all other landlord-tenant matters.